By Prescription only: Psoriasis drug Acitretin to be included Schedule H of Drugs Rules 1945

 " In exercise of the powers conferred by sections 12 and 33 of the Drugs and Cosmetics Act, 1940 (23 of 1940), the Central Government, after consultation with the Drugs Technical Advisory Board, hereby makes the following rules further to amend the Drugs Rules, 1945, namely:—1.
 (1) These rules may be called the Drugs (Fourth Amendment) Rules, 2022.(2) They shall come into force with effect from the 1st day of November, 2022.2.
 In the Drugs Rules, 1945, in Schedule H, after serial number 551 and the entries relating thereto, the following serial number and entry shall be inserted, namely:—"552.
 Acitretin".

-Susmita Roy, Bpharm, Mpharm Pharmacology, graduated from Gurunanak Institute of Pharmaceutical Science and Technology with a bachelor's degree in pharmacy.
-She holds a master ’s degree in pharmacology.
-She is currently employed at Haldia Institute of Pharmacy as an assistant professor.
-She has been a part of Medical Dialogue since March 2021.
-She can be contacted at firstname.lastname@example.org
+Susmita Roy, B pharm, M pharm Pharmacology, graduated from Gurunanak Institute of Pharmaceutical Science and Technology with a bachelor's degree in Pharmacy.
+She is currently working as an assistant professor at Haldia Institute of Pharmacy in West Bengal.
+She has been part of Medical Dialogues since March 2021.